 The American food standards are examined by the Food and Drug Administration (FDA) of the United States Department of Health and Human Services (HHS), and the Food Safety Inspection Service (FSIS) of the United States Department of Agriculture (USDA).
 While the FSIS is accountable for examining poultry, egg, and meat products under the Meat and Poultry and Egg Inspection Act and for certifying organic products, the “FDA is responsible for almost all the remaining food supply.

 Whereas the food safety system in Europe is comprised of 27 member countries, and each generally developed a distinct food safety system.
 EU food safety legislation is more focused on food processing than farmers, who are greatly impacted by laws related to the management of animals, the usage of veterinary medicines and pesticides, and the enforcement of agricultural plans.
-The General Food Law Regulation in Eu guarantees the highest level of protection of human life and consumers' interests regarding food while ensuring the current functioning of the internal market.
+The General Food Law Regulation in the Eu guarantees the highest level of protection of human life and consumers' interests regarding food while ensuring the current functioning of the internal market.

 Everyone involved in the food business, from farm to fork, shares equal responsibility to follow the food safety standards.
-The government plays a vital role by creating standards and administering their enforcement.
-Secondary roles are to be followed by trade and consumer organizations that inform policy, professional organizations, and academic institutions engross in research and education.
-Food safety involves the control measures and conditions necessary to control hazards and to protect consumer's health from any harm injury, or, illness.
+The government plays a vital role in creating standards and administering their enforcement.
+Secondary roles are to be followed by trade and consumer organizations that inform policy, professional organizations, and academic institutions engrossed in research and education.
+Food safety involves the control measures and conditions necessary to control hazards and to protect consumers' health from any harm injury, or, illness.
 Those working with food can avoid food poisoning and other illnesses by practicing the four C's of food safety – cross-contamination control, cleaning, cooking, and chilling.

 What are food safety standards?